 Government Budget in Italy averaged -3.85 percent of GDP from 1995 until 2022, reaching an all time high of -1.30 percent of GDP in 2007 and a record low of -9.70 percent of GDP in 2020.
 This page provides the latest reported value for - Italy Government Budget - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Italy Government Budget - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-Government Budget in Italy is expected to be -2.00 percent of GDP by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Italy Government Budget is projected to trend around -2.20 percent of GDP in 2020, according to our econometric models.
+Government Budget in Italy is expected to reach -3.50 percent of GDP by the end of 2023, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Italy Government Budget is projected to trend around -3.30 percent of GDP in 2024 and -3.00 percent of GDP in 2025, according to our econometric models.